 Supervisor Johnson was born in Waukegan, Illinois, on March 22, 1951.
 A resident of Milwaukee since childhood, he graduated valedictorian of his class at Lincoln High School, earned a Bachelor's Degree in Political Science with a concentration of courses in Economics from Northwestern University, has been conferred a Master's Degree and a Doctor of Philosophy in Humanities Degree from the Wisconsin University of Theology, and has completed courses for the Master's Degree of Public Administration program at the UM-Milwaukee.
 Prior to his election, Supervisor Johnson worked for the Milwaukee County Department of Human Services Financial Assistance and Child Welfare divisions.

-Supervisor Johnson is a member of the Cambridge Who’s Who Among Executives and Professionals, Democratic Party, Life Member of Kappa Alpha Psi Fraternity Inc., Metropolitan Milwaukee Fair Housing Council, Diamond Life Member of NAACP, Milwaukee Urban League, 100 Black Men of Greater Milwaukee, National Forum for Black Public Administrators, National Association of Black County Officials, National Association of Social Workers and National Museum of African American History and Culture Director's Circle Plus Charter Member.
+Supervisor Johnson is a member of the Democratic Party, Life Member of Kappa Alpha Psi Fraternity Inc., Metropolitan Milwaukee Fair Housing Council, Diamond Life Member of NAACP, Milwaukee Urban League, 100 Black Men of Greater Milwaukee, National Forum for Black Public Administrators, National Association of Black County Officials, National Association of Social Workers and National Museum of African American History and Culture Director's Circle Plus Charter Member.
 Supervisor Johnson is a trained consultant/facilitator for the Nurturing Program and a trained AODA assessment counselor.

 He has been a board member of Neighborhood Housing Services/NeighborWorks of Milwaukee, a task group member for the Housing Opportunity Partnership for Southeastern Wisconsin and Strategies to Overcome Predatory Practices of the Metropolitan Milwaukee Fair Housing Council, and is a member of the MMFHC Advisory Committee.
 Trained by the Homeownership Counseling Consortium, he is both a homeownership counselor and a homeownership educator.